Sanborn Fire Insurance Maps: Finding Sanborn Maps Online

 How to Locate Specific Digital Sanborn Maps

 Connect to the Digital Sanborn Maps database (through its Product Description Page).
 After making initial City and date selection, look at the Image Page (see illustration), look at the Index Sheet and the Key Sheet.
 These provide an index to sheets for the specific edition that you are viewing.

 The Index Sheet provides an alphabetical list of streets (usually including block numbers) and prominent buildings, labeled "specials."
 The index refers you to the sheet number for that address or building.
-For further searching tips, use the Frequently Asked Questions section located in the Help Index.

 Using the example below, Niagara Street can be located on a number of sheets.
 If you choose the section on Sheet Number 11, you can see a map that includes this particular portion of Niagara Street.
 Niagara Square is included on Sheets 11, 15, and 16.
 You can find the same locations using the Key Sheet (below).